vic/NoR/README.md

-# NoR
+# NoR - There's No Return.

-A reactive programming engine.
+A reactive programming engine for javascript.

 ## Getting Started
 ### On the server